Nastas95/SteamClip/README.md

 # **INSTALLATION**

-1. Download SteamClip from the Release page (or clone the repository, follow the build instructions below to set up the script)
+1. Download SteamClip from the Release page, **steamclip.exe for Windows users** (or clone the repository, follow the build instructions below to set up the script)
 2. Place the SteamClip file in any directory

 Done

 # **USAGE**

 1. Run SteamClip by double clicking it.
-Upon launch the program will ask what Steam version you have installed: Standard (from your distro package manager) or Flatpak
+Upon launch the program will ask what Steam version you have installed: Standard (from your distro package manager/if you didn't change install directory **on Windows**) or Flatpak (**Linux Only**)
-There is an option to manually select your userdata folder, default directory is **~/.local/share/Steam/userdata**
+There is an option to manually select your userdata folder, default directory is **~/.local/share/Steam/userdata** on Linux, **C:\Program Files (x86)\Steam** on Windows

 If you have multiple Steam profiles, SteamClip will show you a list with every (valid) SteamID